kevinzhuang01/srp_2025/_profiles/tania-carolinariano-martinez.md

   I am motivated to contribute to collaborative research projects and foster interdisciplinary connections.
 topical_areas: Applied Mathematics; Computer Science
+motivation: "I want to participate in this program because I am excited about the opportunity to work with a diverse community of students, faculty, and mentors, and I am motivated by the idea of contributing to projects that advance mathematical research, particularly in dynamical systems.
+Through this experience, I hope to develop my research skills, apply mathematical concepts to challenging problems, and contribute my knowledge and enthusiasm to the programâ\x80\x99s projects and community activities, while learning from others and continuing to grow both academically and personally"
 image: "/assets/images/pictures/tania_carolina_riano_martinez.jpg"
 ---